Who wrote what many people consider to be

 or translating

-a h i l d r e n ' s book,
+a c h i l d r e n ' s book,

 definitely take at least a glance at the website of the